nltp-ashes/Western-Goods/README.md

 ### KNOWN ISSUES

-- Stutters may occur when the game spawns in new NPCs.
+- Stutters may occur when the game spawns in new NPCs;
+- The EUR/USD trader's inventory will refresh every time the player enters trading mode.

 **Note :** If you have issues, check the list of common issues (and their associated solutions) on [page 5 of the comments](https://www.moddb.com/mods/stalker-anomaly/addons/western-goods/page/5#8515571).